 • A unit attacking the flank or rear of an enemy unit causes 4 more enemy men to run than would normally.

-Artillery: One enemy man is killed and 6 men run 6 inches to the rear (and facing to the rear).
+Artillery: One enemy man is killed and 6 men run 6 inches to the rear (and face to the rear).

-• When the target unit is behind a redoubt or in a trench, one enemy man is killed and 2 men run 6 inches to the rear (and facing to the rear).
+• When the target unit is behind a redoubt or in a trench, one enemy man is killed and 2 men run 6 inches to the rear (and face to the rear).

-• Artillery firing on the flank of an enemy unit kills 2 men and causes 10 to run 6 inches to the rear (and facing to the rear).
+• Artillery firing on the flank of an enemy unit kills 2 men and causes 10 to run 6 inches to the rear (and face to the rear).

 • A unit attacking the flank or rear of an enemy unit causes 4 more enemy men to run than would normally.